 The legal requirements in relation to establishing a PBC are primarily found in:

-- The Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI ACT); and
+- the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act)

 The steps to set up and register a corporation to be the PBC can be found here - Steps to Register a Corporation with ORIC